GameTechDev/SamplerFeedbackStreaming/README.md

 # Sampler Feedback Streaming

-This repository contains a demo of Sampler Feedback Streaming, a technique using sampler feedback to guide loading of tiles of a reserved resource on-demand per-frame.
+This repository contains a demo of `DirectX12 Sampler Feedback Streaming`, a technique using DirectX12 Sampler Feedback to guide loading of tiles of a reserved resource on-demand per-frame.
 This allows scenes containing 100s of GBs of resources to be drawn using much less physical memory.
 The scene below uses just ~200MB of a 1GB heap, despite over 350GB of total texture resources.

+Sampler Feedback is supported in hardware on Intel Iris Xe Graphics, as can be found in 11th Generation Intel&reg; Core&trade; processors.

 ![Sample screenshot](sampler-feedback-streaming.jpg "Sample screenshot") Textures derived from [Hubble Images](https://www.nasa.gov/mission_pages/hubble/multimedia/index.html), see the [Hubble Copyright](https://hubblesite.org/copyright)